kailash-manasarovar/statement/docs/timeline/2024/october.md

 - At a later meeting, I ask Gabriel about his experience with Hans.
 He says: *oh, he doesn't seem to be doing any work*.
 - I wonder if that was the deal with Hans; no work, just a tax-free life in Dubai for significant abuse of the *female-tech-colleague-you-despise* after the [Bali offsite](may.md#bali)... so I'd leave.
 - Could they be that messed up?
-- Gabriel then ramps up the bullying even more; for example, he tells me he's getting another colleague, Mitch Egen from marketing, to write technical docs for us (my job again, a job which Mitch is not skilled in).
+- Gabriel then ramps up the bullying even more; for example, he tells me he's getting another colleague, Mitch Eger from marketing, to write technical docs for us (my job again, a job which Mitch is not skilled in).
 - Mitch, then, repeats verbatim how I have always described the software technical author role, as if he's reading a script taken from a recording of me (hacked Zoom meetings?).
 - The most aggressive part of this is that whenever I said those things to Gabriel, he always told me I was wrong and had another immature idea which was better than mine; silencing.
 - Gabriel then sets me up to fail again; specifically by giving Anthony tasks he was unskilled for, ensuring he will make a lot of mistakes in a busy sprint cycle with the CDK team.